 Mr Mews holds 1,050,000 fully paid ordinary shares and nil options at the date of this report.
+Mr Mews is considered to be an independent director.
 Please refer to the Remuneration report for further details.

 Directorships held in other listed entities